 Where to go in Thailand and what to visit?

 Ah, Thailand!
 The Land of Smiles, as it is often called!
-How to plan a trip to Asia without considering a vacation in Thailand?
-Whether you are preparing a world tour or a trip to Southeast Asia, or just a trip to the country, it’s odds on that you will ask yourself these questions: where to go in Thailand?
+How can you plan a trip to Asia without considering a holiday in Thailand?
+Whether you are preparing a world tour, a trip to Southeast Asia, or simply a trip to the country itself, chances are you will ask yourself these questions: where to go in Thailand?
 What to visit in Thailand?
 What to do in Thailand?
 Where to go diving in this Asian country?
-This cheap country remains the most visited of the continent and very easily accessible from any point of view.
+This affordable country remains the most visited on the continent and is very easy to access in every way.
 If you are preparing your trip, the article about travel budget in Thailand will surely be useful for you.
-The drop of direct flights airfares from Europe to Bangkok in the last few years leads to making more and more people consider this country as their next trip.
-You’ll surely want to visit Thailand after reading tons of travel stories easily find on the web.
+The drop in direct flight prices from Europe to Bangkok in recent years has led more and more people to consider this country for their next trip.
+You’ll surely want to visit Thailand after reading the many travel stories easily found online.

-However, it is far from being that simple to answer to the question where to go in Thailand.
-You might wonder “why that?”.
-For the pure and simple reason that everyone goes there for his own reasons, and answers will be very different depending on which kind of activities you want to do in the country, your way of traveling or your budget.
-Some of you will be looking to party, discover Thai culture, bask on beautiful white sandy beaches, discover ancient temples, while others will try for example Thai cooking classes.
-During my trip to Asia, I spent a total of 76 days in Thailand, which means that I know the country quite well.
-However, my itinerary is still a bit muddled as I have been in and out of the country three times.
+However, answering the question of where to go in Thailand is far from simple.
+You might wonder why.
+For the simple reason that everyone goes there for their own reasons, and the answers will be very different depending on the kind of activities you want to do in the country, your way of travelling and your budget.
+Some of you will be looking to party, discover Thai culture, laze on beautiful white sandy beaches, discover ancient temples, while others may want to try Thai cooking classes, for example.
+During my trip to Asia, I spent a total of 76 days in Thailand, which means I know the country quite well.
+However, my itinerary is still a bit muddled, as I went in and out of the country three times.

-When traveling around the world, should we recommend one place in Thailand over another one?
-Which paradise islands to choose?
-Phuket island rather than Koh Phangan or Koh Phi Phi?
+When travelling around the world, should we recommend one place in Thailand over another?
+Which paradise islands should you choose?
+Phuket Island rather than Koh Phangan or Koh Phi Phi?
 The temples of Sukhothai rather than those of Ayutthaya?
-Not easy to answer all of these questions without giving a personal opinion.
-A few years ago, I would surely have been more radical when writing this article and I would have told you that going to Phuket was pretty lame… I now calmed down over time, and then I also remembered I was the first one to go to the Balearic Islands when I was 18 years old to party with friends.
-The difference isn’t so big, isn’t it?
-After all, everyone does as they see fit!
+It is not easy to answer all these questions without giving a personal opinion.
+A few years ago, I would surely have been more radical when writing this article and would have told you that going to Phuket was pretty lame… I have calmed down over time, and then I also remembered that I was the first to go to the Balearic Islands when I was 18 to party with friends.
+The difference isn’t so big, is it?
+After all, everyone does what suits them best!

-So, I’ll suggest in this article a summary, of course not exhaustive, to give you an idea of which places in Thailand you should go.
-You are then free to adapt your itinerary in the country according to your desires.
-Here are the great classics of the country for a first stay, but also other places, less touristic and off the beaten track.
+So, in this article, I’ll suggest a summary, of course not exhaustive, to give you an idea of which places in Thailand you might want to visit.
+You are then free to adapt your itinerary in the country according to your own wishes.
+Here are the great classics for a first trip, but also other places that are less touristy and more off the beaten track.

-At the end of the article, I’ll try to suggest you some ideas of Thailand itineraries according to how long you’ll be there as well as your desires and based on the 2-and-a -half months spent in the country.
+At the end of the article, I’ll try to suggest some Thailand itinerary ideas according to how long you’ll be there, as well as your wishes, based on the 2-and-a-half months I spent in the country.

 Where to go in Thailand?
 The highlights of a first trip

-Let’s set the tone right from the start: the country is VERY touristy, and many travellers decide to travel to Thailand to soak up the sun on the paradisiacal beaches of the south of the country.
-They are generally less likely to visit the country’s famous temples, and even less to discover the north of the country.
-Finally, few travelers choose to get off the beaten track.
-When I talk about Thailand around me, I often say that it is very touristic but there is clearly a way with a little will to get out of these areas, for those who want to.
+Let’s set the tone right from the start: the country is VERY touristy, and many travellers decide to travel to Thailand to soak up the sun on the paradise beaches in the south of the country.
+They are generally less likely to visit the country’s famous temples, and even less likely to discover the north.
+Finally, few travellers choose to get off the beaten track.
+When I talk about Thailand around me, I often say that it is very touristy, but there is clearly a way, with a little effort, to get out of these areas for those who want to.

-The country remains however much more visited than its neighbors (Cambodia, Vietnam, Myanmar), even if they do have some well-known tourist places, such as the Angkor Wat temple, Ha Long Bay or the temples of Bagan.
+The country remains, however, much more visited than its neighbours, Cambodia, Vietnam and Myanmar, even if they do have some well-known tourist sites, such as Angkor Wat, Ha Long Bay or the temples of Bagan.

-Organize your Thailand trip: a good preparation is necessary to choose which places you’ll visit!
+Organising your Thailand trip: good preparation is essential when choosing which places to visit!

 Bangkok: megalopolis and capital of Southeast Asia

-It does not seem conceivable to come to Thailand without visiting Bangkok, in my opinion.
-The capital of the country is still the easiest and cheapest gateway to South East Asia.
+In my opinion, it seems almost impossible to come to Thailand without visiting Bangkok.
+The country’s capital is still the easiest and cheapest gateway to Southeast Asia.

-This city is full of life and I ended up really enjoying it!
-Impossible to answer the question “where to go in Thailand” without mentioning Bangkok.
-Unless arriving by the land border from a neighboring country, almost all travelers will pass through the capital during their trip in Thailand.
-I advise you to plan a few-days stay there to discover this lively city – depending of course on the time you’ll have.
-The city seems to be pretty oppressive when you don’t know yet the big Asian cities.
-It’s a beautiful mess of cars, traffic jams, tuk-tuk, pedestrians, trains and tourists at every corner of every street.
+This city is full of life, and I ended up really enjoying it!
+It is impossible to answer the question “where to go in Thailand” without mentioning Bangkok.
+Unless you arrive by land from a neighbouring country, almost all travellers will pass through the capital during their trip to Thailand.
+I advise you to plan a stay of a few days there to discover this lively city, depending of course on how much time you have.
+The city can feel quite overwhelming when you are not yet used to big Asian cities.
+It’s a beautiful mess of cars, traffic jams, tuk-tuks, pedestrians, trains and tourists on every street corner.

-The majority of western tourists stay around the very touristic area of Kao San Road.
-It is the ideal place for people wishing to organize the continuation of their trip, book a day trip to a temple, etc. As soon as you move away from a few streets (which I obviously recommend), you will have more peace.
+The majority of Western tourists stay around the very touristy area of Khao San Road.
+It is the ideal place for people wanting to organise the rest of their trip, book a day trip to a temple, and so on.
+As soon as you move just a few streets away, which I obviously recommend, you will find more peace and quiet.

-Even if the capital is very busy, take a few days to discover the great sights of the capital: the visit of the Grand Palace, the Wat Pho (temple of the lying Buddha) or the Wat Arun (Wat means temple in Thai, for info).
-Going for a boat ride on the Chao Phraya river is also a nice thing to do.
-It is also the perfect moment to try the tuk-tuk rides (local taxis) to discover the districts of the city.
-Do not hesitate to get lost in the city, encounters are quite pleasant.
-Finally, those who love shopping will find their happiness in one of the largest markets in Asia, Chatuchak.
+Even if the capital is very busy, take a few days to discover its main sights: the Grand Palace, Wat Pho, the temple of the reclining Buddha, or Wat Arun.
+Wat means temple in Thai, for your information.
+Going for a boat ride on the Chao Phraya River is also a nice thing to do.
+It is also the perfect time to try tuk-tuk rides, the local taxis, to discover the city’s districts.
+Don’t hesitate to get lost in the city, as encounters can be quite pleasant.
+Finally, shopping lovers will find what they are looking for in one of the largest markets in Asia: Chatuchak.

 Southern islands of Thailand

-If you are looking for places to go in Southern Thailand during your trip, here are the most famous islands.
-Although very touristy (you will clearly not be alone), these southern islands are still by far the most visited places for a first trip to Thailand.
-I’ll mention below in the article some less touristic islands that I had the opportunity to discover.
-If you make an effort, there are still a lot of small secluded islands outside the classic circuits, perfect for a cheap trip in the country.
+If you are looking for places to go in southern Thailand during your trip, here are the most famous islands.
+Although very touristy, you clearly won’t be alone, these southern islands are still by far the most visited places for a first trip to Thailand.
+Further down in the article, I’ll mention some less touristy islands that I had the opportunity to discover.
+If you make a little effort, there are still many small, secluded islands outside the classic routes, perfect for a cheap trip in the country.

 In any case, the south of the country will delight all lovers of turquoise waters, coral reefs and white sandy beaches.
-Perfect for a huge part of first-time visitors of the country.
+Perfect for a large number of first-time visitors to the country.

 The island of Phuket

-I must confess that I did choose to avoid Phuket, which remains THE tourist destination par excellence of Thailand, where the nightlife brings happiness to party people in particular.
-However, this tropical island has everything you need to have a great stay if you are looking for idyllic beaches, white sand and various marine activities.
+I must confess that I chose to avoid Phuket, which remains THE tourist destination par excellence in Thailand, where the nightlife especially delights party lovers.
+However, this tropical island has everything you need for a great stay if you are looking for idyllic beaches, white sand and various marine activities.
 You can of course explore other islands in the surrounding area.
-This one is particularly famous for its bars, restaurants and festive atmosphere.
+Phuket is particularly famous for its bars, restaurants and festive atmosphere.
 Beware of the high season: this is the ultimate tourist area!

 For those wishing to book their activities on the island of Phuket, it’s this way!